AaronWageman/Decryption/README.md

  - John The Ripper command docs: https://www.openwall.com/john/doc/OPTIONS.shtml
  - John The Ripper modes docs: https://www.openwall.com/john/doc/MODES.shtml

+# How to Install and run John the Ripper
+ - To start, go to the John the Ripper website.
+You can either Google "John the Ripper password cracker" or you can choose to follow this link: https://www.openwall.com/john/
+ - Once there, download the binary file for your bit OS.
+We chose the installation of the 64-bit version.
+ - Once installed, find the zip file and extract it to a folder for which you want to keep it.
+ - Now, open the folder that you extracted the contents to, and open the "run" folder.
+ - Open your "Git Bash here" command, and run the command "./john"
+ - Now you should have full access to the program

 # Spotting Weak Passwords (Aaron Wageman)